HobnobMancer/cazy_webscraper/docs/source/tutorial.rst

 To restrict the scraping of CAZy to retrieve CAZymes only derived from species from specific taxonomic kingdoms then add the ``--kingdoms`` flag to the ``cazy_webscraper`` command followed by the kingdoms to limit the retrieval of CAZymes to.
-To list multiple kingdoms you need only add the ``--kingdoms`` flag *once*, then list all the kingdoms you want to restrict the restrival of CAZymes to, separated by a single comma.
+To list multiple kingdoms you need only add the ``--kingdoms`` flag *once*, then list all the kingdoms you are interested in, separated by a single comma.

 For example, if you want to retrieve CAZymes only from bacterial and eukaryotic species then use the command